lnls-fac/apsuite/apsuite/pynel/about.md

 # Pynel package for vertical dispersion analysis

 The pynel package has 2 main objects: Base and Button.
-These objects have properties that envolves the computation, study and analysis of vertical dispersion function of the SIRIUS storage ring and its signatures associated to magnets and misalignment and rotation errors.
+These objects have properties that envolves the analysis of vertical dispersion function of the SIRIUS storage ring and its signatures associated to magnets tranversal and rotation misalignments.

 ## Object Button

-The Button object basically associates one kind of error (transversal misalignment or rotations) to one magnet of the SIRIUS ring and store the vertical dispersion signature caused by the magnet and the error choosen.
+The Button object associates one kind of error (transversal or rotation misalignment: x, y, roll, pitch and yaw) to one magnet of the SIRIUS ring and store the vertical dispersion signature caused by the magnet and the error choosen.

 #### The creation
 The creation of a Button follows 2 possible ways.